 “From what I have seen of the Odyssey 21 in action, it also looks like a whole lot of fun to drive!” says Taylor.

-The series will start in Senegal, before moving to Saudi Arabia, Nepal, Greenland and Brazil.
+The series will start in Saudi Arabia before moving to places like Nepal, Greenland and Brazil.

 “It’s going to be a rollercoaster for all of us as well as the fans,” says Taylor, who will join other female racing aces including former Supercars star Simona de Silvestro, Continental Tyres’ Extreme E development driver and touring car racer Mikaela Ahlin-Kottulinsky, W Series champion Jamie Chadwick and sportscar racer Katherine Legge.